-As a surfer, learning to pop up on your surfboard is a skill that you need to get right.
+As a surfer, learning how to pop up on a surfboard is a skill that you need to get right.
 There are a variety of ways to execute the perfect pop up, and different people often use different techniques.
-This article will help you understand some of the different ways you can pop up on surfboard, as well as giving you some tips and tricks for success!
+This article will help you understand some of the different ways you can pop up on a surfboard, as well as giving you some tips and tricks for success!

 What is a Pop Up?